 On the first listen, try to get an overall sense of the topic.
 On the second, pay particular attention to the details.
 Don't let unfamiliar words or structures distract you from listening to the rest.
 Remember that it's more important to answer the questions accurately than it is to write in perfect French: this is testing how well you understand, not how you write.

-Try to practice for at least a few minutes every day: listen to the radio, watch TV and movies, talk to people.
+Try to practice for at least a few minutes every day: listen to the radio, watch TV and movies, talk to people if you can.
 Even if you don't understand every word, listening will help your brain get used to these unfamiliar sounds.

 Be sure to try one of our amazing dictées which let you practice listening comprehension and writing skills at the same time.
-Here's a free sample of this Premium feature: Marie en France
+Here's a free exercise you can do first: Marie en France

 15 minutes / 25 points